Kyoko522/3D-Portfolio/README.md

 # 3D-Portfolio
-It's just a basic portfolio to learn some three.js, graphic designing and working on my css skills
+It's just a basic portfolio to learn some three.js, graphic designs and working on my CSS skills